FEATURE image: The Millers in 1920. Lee, Erik, Theodore, Florence and John.

 The Millers in 1920.
 Lee, Erik, Theodore, Florence and John.
 The teenager bobbed and later permed her golden hair to match a new decade’s fashionable style as she looked for the next exit out of Poughkeepsie.

 No one could predict in 1925 that after spending this short period of time in Europe as a teenager, Li-Li Miller of Poughkeepsie, New York, will, as Lee Miller, finally return to Europe to spend most of the rest of her life, over 50 years.
+In those adult years, Miller became a celebrated artist’s and cinema’s muse as well as an important World War II photographer.

 In the cold spring of 1925, Lee Miller is joined by her father as the 18-year-old Lee boards the ship that will take her to Paris to study.
 The family’s hopes include that in Paris Lee will find and develop some talented skill to express her artistic temperament.